As Fast As Possible

 Effect on Input Lag

-GPU scaling will add a bit more input lag because of the added processing.
+GPU scaling will add a bit more input lag because of the extra processing.
 This is usually just fractions of a second, which is unnoticeable in videos, but it might be noticeable when playing games.
 Gaming monitors used for competitive gaming should have the lowest input lag possible.
 Therefore, you must decide if GPU scaling is worth it in this regard.